tonethar/IGME-330-Spring-2022/projects/p1-checkpoint-2.md

 <hr>

 **favorites.html**
-- The favorites are shown automatically when the user comes to the page
+- The favorites (as cards) are shown automatically when the user comes to the page
 - The "Clear All Favorites" button is required
 - The "Clear All App Preferences" button is NOT required
+- To display the favorites, I am using a slightly modified duplicate of **app.html**'s "Card" Component (i.e. got rid of favorites button)
+- *Note that for this checkpoint you are not required to delete individual favorites, you merely have to give the user the option to delete them ALL*

 ![screenshot](_images/p1-desktop-ss-3.png)